pbrent/arcade/README.md

     Possibly a score tracker towards the top.

 What controls/interface to I make available to the user?
     The user will interact with the arrow keys on their keyboard to control the direction of the snake.
-Once the first keydownb even
+Once the first keydownn event occurs the snake doesn't stop moving

 How does each interaction update the state?